pgpartman/pg_partman/doc/pg_partman.md

  * Create a subpartition set of an already existing partitioned set.
 See important notes about Subpartitioning in **About** section.
  * `p_top_parent` - This parameter is the parent table of an already existing partition set.
 It tells `pg_partman` to turn all child tables of the given partition set into their own parent tables of their own partition sets using the rest of the parameters for this function.
- * `p_declarative_check` - Turning an existing partition set into a sub-partitioned set is a **destructive** process.
+ * `p_declarative_check` - Turning an existing partition set into a subpartitioned set is a **destructive** process.
 A table must be declared partitioned at creation time and cannot be altered later.
 Therefore existing child tables must be dropped and recreated as partitioned parent tables.
 This flag is here to help ensure this function is not run without prior consent that all data in the partition set will be destroyed as part of the creation process.
-It must be set to "yes" to proceed with sub-partitioning.
+It must be set to "yes" to proceed with subpartitioning.
  * All other parameters to this function have the same exact purpose as those of `create_parent()`, but instead are used to tell `pg_partman` how each child table shall itself be partitioned.
  * For example if you have an existing partition set done by year and you then want to partition each of the year partitions by day, you would use this function.
  * It is advised that you keep table names short for subpartition sets if you plan on relying on the table names for organization.
 The suffix added on to the end of a table name is always guaranteed to be there for whatever partition type is active for that set.
 Longer table names may cause the original parent table names to be truncated and possibly cut off the top level partitioning suffix.
 This cannot be controlled and ensures the lowest level partitioning suffix survives.